Samuelmenezes8/Samuelmenezes8/README.md

 **Samuelmenezes8/Samuelmenezes8** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I currently work as a CLT in the administrative area of ​​law
-- 🌱 I'm currently learning JavaScript
-- 🤔 I'm looking for help with mentors

 - 📫 How to reach me: